yubozhao/kfserving/docs/samples/bentoml/README.md

     saved_path = iris_classifier_service.save()
 ```

-The sample code above can be found in the BentoML repository, run the code with the
+The sample code above can be found in the BentoML repository, run them directly with the
 following command:

 ```bash